TheArjunAgarwal/haskell2025/chapters-typ/ch03_datatypes.typ

 ]
 Similer to many modern languages, In Haskell, String is just a synonym for a list of characters that is `String` is same as `[Char]`.
 This allows string manipulation to be extremely easy in Haskell and is one of the reason why Pandoc, a universal document converter and one of the most used software in the world, is written in Haskell.
 We will try to make a mini version of this at the end of the chapter.

+// why define tuples here, when it'll be defined in chp4?
 #definition[
-  To recall, a tuple is a length immutable, ordered multi-typed data structure.
+  To recall/*from where?*/, a tuple is a length immutable, ordered multi-typed data structure.
 This means we can store a fixed number of multiple types of data in an order using tuples.
 Ex.
   `(False , True ) :: (Bool, Bool)`
   `(False , 'a', True ) :: (Bool, Char, Bool)`
   `("Yes", 5.21 , 'a') :: (String, Float, Char)`